MariosGkMeng/Simulation-Dashboard-Organizer.github.io/README.md

 6. "Control room" should specify that it is a sheet
 7. What "parameter_file" does
 8. User problem: cannot rename parameters, only delete the old ones and add the new ones
+9. AutoRun: Need to only run it once (rerun if interrupted)